 Reservations should be made as early as possible.
 Except for Caledon, False Cape, New River Trail and Sky Meadows, specific campsites are assigned upon arrival at the park based on the site type reserved, not when the reservation is made.
 Unreserved campsites are available on a first-come, first-served basis, but reservations are strongly recommended.

 Note: False Cape State Park doesn’t allow motor vehicles and is accessible only by tram (campers may not use the tram), foot, bicycle or boat.
 False Cape is reached by land via a six-mile path through Back Bay National Wildlife Refuge.
 Between Nov.
 1 and May 31 access through the refuge may be restricted to the beach.
 High tides and soft sands make hiking and bicycling extremely difficult.
 Reservations are required for False Cape State Park and a refuge fee may be charged.

 Campsite cancellations may be made by calling the Customer Service Center during operating hours or calling the park when the Customer Service Center is closed.
 A $10 per site cancellation fee will be deducted from fees paid.
 This includes horse stall rentals.
 There is a $30 fee for group campsite reservation cancellations.
 A penalty of one night is charged to those who depart early.
 Any departure made after the camping check-in time of 4 p.m. is considered a full night’s stay.
 Prior to check-in or 4 p.m., whichever is earlier, customers may reduce the number of night in their stay at no charge.

 Camping reservation transfers must be made through the Customer Service Center, Monday through Friday from 9 a.m. to 5 p.m., before the start of the reservation.
-The reservation tranfer fee for camping is $10.
-After that time, you must use the rental or cancel the reservation, and cancellation fees will be charged.
+The reservation transfer fee for camping is $5.
+After that time, you must use the rental or cancel the reservation, and cancellation or early departure fees will reduce any refunds.